"A prospect asked for our last pentest report. We didn't have one. The deal stalled."

 Findings without a working proof, a clear severity, and a fix engineers can paste into a ticket are findings nobody fixes.

 "Our scanner says we're clean.
-We don't actually know if an attacker would get in."
+We don't know if an attacker would actually get in."

 Scanners miss authorization flaws, business-logic bugs, and chained vulnerabilities — the issues attackers prefer.